-A retreat provides good conditions to take your mind deeper.
+A retreat provides good conditions in which you can use the full potential of your mind.
 What we input into our minds has more of an effect that we realise.
-A retreat provides a chance to meditate with less distraction, more stillness and peacefulness.
+A retreat allows us a chance to meditate with less distraction and more stillness helping to cultivate peacefulness.
 Being surrounded by nature adds a restorative quality.
 If receptive to this, the mind becomes more aware, energised and emotionally positive.
 On the basis of this one can look into the depths of our true nature and cultivate more of a sense of who we are, what we need to do in our lives and ultimately more freedom.

 Why choose a solitary retreat?